pymc-devs/pytensor/doc/sandbox/performance.rst

 [More specific speed tests would be nice.]

-With a little work, Pytensor could also implement more sophisticated
+With a little work, PyTensor could also implement more sophisticated
 rewrites:

  * automatic ordering of matrix multiplications